Freeman Foundation SLU Asia Internship Program

 Point of Contact

-Interested students may direct questions to: Caitlin Hatz, Director of Off-Campus Programs.
+Interested students may direct questions to: Dr. Yanqiu Zheng, Associate Director of Asia and Pacific Programs.

-*This internship program is not a semester-length program, so it would not count as a back-to-back program.
-Students who are studying abroad prior to or after this internship program should be aware of the visa situation and leave enough time for visa processing.
+*This internship program is not a semester-length program, so it does not count as a back-to-back program.
+Students who plan to study abroad prior to or after this internship program should indicate that in their application and leave enough time for visa processing.

 Earning Academic Credit

-Students participating in the NexStep internship placements have the opportunity to earn a quarter unit credit for their Asia Internship through the ND 230 internship course.
-Students pursuing internship placements outside of NexStep MUST do the ND 230 internship course.
-For details, please contact Geoffrey Falen (gfalen@stlawu.edu).
+Students participating in the NextStep internship placements have the opportunity to earn a quarter unit credit for their Asia Internship through the ND 230 internship course.
+For details, please contact Michelle Gould (mgould@stlawu.edu) at the Center for Career Excellence.

 • Internship placement